expersso/OECD/readme.md

 head(df)
 ```

+    ## # A tibble: 6 x 9
     ##   KINDPATENT KINDREGION REGIONS TECHNO TIME_FORMAT UNIT  POWERCODE obsTime
+    ##   <chr>      <chr>      <chr>   <chr>  <chr>       <chr> <chr>     <chr>
-    ## 1      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1977
+    ## 1 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1977
-    ## 2      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1978
+    ## 2 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1978
-    ## 3      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1979
+    ## 3 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1979
-    ## 4      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1980
+    ## 4 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1980
-    ## 5      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1981
+    ## 5 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1981
-    ## 6      PCT_A  INVENTORS    BE10 BIOTECH         P1Y  NBR         0    1982
+    ## 6 PCT_A      INVENTORS  BEL     TOTAL  P1Y         NBR   0         1982
-    ##   obsValue
-    ## 1        0
-    ## 2        0
-    ## 3        0
-    ## 4        0
-    ## 5        0
-    ## 6        1
+    ## # ... with 1 more variable: obsValue <dbl>

 ![oecd\_screenshot](vignettes/figures/oecd.png)

 ### Other information

-The OECD API is currently a beta version and ["and in preparation for the full release, the structure and content of datasets are being reviewed and are likely to evolve"](http://stats.oecd.org/OpenDataAPI/index.htm).
-As a result, the `OECD` package may break from time to time, as I update it to incorporate changes to the API.
-If you notice a bug (or if you have suggestions for improvements), please don't hesitate to contact me or send a pull request.
+The OECD API is currently a beta version and [“and in preparation for
+the full release, the structure and content of datasets are being
+reviewed and are likely to
+evolve”](http://stats.oecd.org/OpenDataAPI/index.htm).
+As a result, the
+`OECD` package may break from time to time, as I update it to
+incorporate changes to the API.
+If you notice a bug (or if you have
+suggestions for improvements), please don’t hesitate to contact me or
+send a pull request.

 This package is in no way officially related to or endorsed by the OECD.